Skip to Content

 The additional requirements to stand as an independent candidate in Kenya for the position of a County Women Representative are indicated below.

 Every independent candidate must have a soft and a hard copy of a list of at least 1000 supporters in the prescribed form.
-They should submit the list to the County Returning Officer by a date IEBC prescribes.
+They shall submit the list to the County Returning Officer by a date IEBC prescribes.

 See the full conditions to become a County Women Representative in Kenya.